ambielecki/dwa15-fall2018/laravel/db-seeders.md

 Benefits of using seed data:
 + Good for __development environments__, where you don't have real data to work with yet.
 + Good for __testing__, so that your testing scripts have disposable data to work with.
-+ Good for __collaboration__; if another developer (or TA or instructor) clones your project they can quickly build their tables using your migrations, and fill those tables with sample data using your seeders.
++ Good for __collaboration__; when another developer (colleague, classmate, etc.) clones your project they can quickly build their tables using your migrations, and fill those tables with sample data using your seeders.

 We saw a quick-and-dirty example of seeding the `books` table at the start of the Eloquent notes when you ran raw SQL in phpMyAdmin to enter some books.

-This works, but a better way of managing seed data is via scripts called __seeders__.
+This works, but a better way of managing seed data is via PHP classes called __seeders__.

 ## Create your first seeder